Digital Transformation Guide: Reshaping Your Business to Meet the Digital Age

 Predictive analytics.
 The question is What will happen?
-Once we’ve captured the patterns in data and received insights, we can forecast what will happen based on historic data.
+Once we’ve captured the patterns in data and gotten insights, we can forecast what will happen based on historical data.
 Will this customer leave?
 What is the price going to be for this product?
 How long will it take for a vehicle to operate with the current workload until it needs maintenance?
 Predictive analytics is usually realized by means of machine learning.
 We discussed business applications of machine learning in our previous white paper.

 The path from descriptive analytics to prescriptive analytics can only be completed if an organization makes a set of operational changes.

-Building data-driven organization
+Building a data-driven organization